shivannis/xandr-docs-public/xandr-docs/bidders/deals-for-bidders.md

 ---
 title: Deals for Bidders
 description: The article explains the deals for bidders.
-Bid on deals with Xandr platform sellers and learn the bidding process on this page. ms.date: 10/28/2023
+Bid on deals with platform sellers and learn the bidding process on this page. ms.date: 10/28/2023
 ---